h2oai/steam/docs/StandaloneInstall.md

 	>***Note***: This starts the Steam web service on `localhost:9000`, the compilation service on `localhost:8080` (same as the Jetty server), and the scoring service on `localhost`.
 You can change these using `--compilation-service-address=<ip_address:port>` and `--scoring-service-address=<ip_address>`.
 Use `./steam help serve master` or `./steam serve master -h` to view additional options.

 7. <a name="step7"></a>Open a fifth terminal window.
-From within the Steam folder, log in to the maching running Steam (localhost:9000).
+From within the Steam folder, log in to the machine running Steam (localhost:9000).
 Use the password that you provided in Step 2.

 		./steam login localhost:9000 --username=superuser --password=superuser

 8. Run the following to verify that the CLI is working correctly.

 		./steam help

 At this point, you can open a browser and navigate to localhost:9000.
-Login credentials will automatically be supplied.
+Note that you may be prompted to once more provide the login credentials supplied in Step 7.

 The next section describes how to add additional users to the Steam database.